 Unfortunately, the current funnel model has the unintended consequence of creating silos among departments, where marketing owns acquisition, product owns retention, and sales owns revenue, and so on.
 With these different areas of ownership, each department also has its own KPIs.
 However, without perfect alignment, these departments often find themselves competing against each other, where success in one metric/step in the funnel can be detrimental to another.

-For example, let’s say that a business ran a funnel analysis and saw that the bottom-funnel metrics were converting well, so, in order to grow, marketing was responsible for driving more leads.
-With that as their primary KPI, they’d implement strategies to drive up that number, but could likely be bringing in low-quality leads, which in turn tanks the bottom-funnel metrics.
-Then, like a game of Whack-A-Mole, now it’s up to product or sales to make modifications to their strategy to get the conversion rate back up.
+For example, let’s say that a business ran a funnel analysis and saw that the bottom-funnel metrics were converting well.
+This means in order to grow, marketing was responsible for driving more leads.
+With that as their primary KPI, they’d implement strategies to drive up that number, but would most likely bring in low-quality leads.
+This in turn tanks the bottom-funnel metrics.
+Similar to a game of Whack-A-Mole, now it’s up to product or sales to modify to their strategy to increase the conversion rate.

-The other issue with the current funnel is that it only moves in one direction.
-Even in a perfect world where all departments are aligned, that means the only path to growth is to pour more into the top of the funnel – money, tactics, channels, etc. – all while knowing the majority of users won’t make it all the way through.
+The other issue with the current funnel is it’s one directional.
+Even in a perfect world where all departments are aligned, the only path to growth is to pour more into the top of the funnel – money, tactics, channels, etc. – all while knowing the majority of users won’t make it all the way through.
 This strategy is simply unsustainable.

 Why Acquisition Loops Are A Better Alternative